 The state of Meghalaya is rich in different minerals by virtue of being geologically unique in North eastern region.
 Presence of large deposits of a number of valuable minerals such as coal, limestone, kaolin, clay, granite, glass-sand, uranium etc. have been reported from the state.
 Of these, coal and limestone have been mined extensively and contributed significantly in the economic development of state.
 Mining has also provided opportunity for a variety of employment and livelihood options to the local people of the mining area.
 Simultaneously, exploitation of rocks and minerals in the state has affected the local environment at its various stages of mining, transport and utilization.
 Various aspects such as geology and mineral resources of the state; mining of minerals and its multifaceted impacts on environment and society have been discussed based on scientific studies and people's perception.
 The first section of the chapter deals with geology and minerals of the State.
-Details of mining of major minerals are compiled in second section of the chapter.
-The impacts of mining on environment, natural resources and livelihood of the people have been discussed in third section of the chapter.
+Details of mining on environment, natural resources and livelihood of the people have been discussed in third section of the chapter.